gebruno/icwmp/README.md

 # CWMP Agent

-icwmp is a client implementation of [TR-069/CWMP](https://cwmp-data-models.broadband-forum.org/) protocol.
+`icwmpd` is a client implementation of [TR-069/CWMP](https://cwmp-data-models.broadband-forum.org/) protocol.

 It is written in C programming language and depends on a number of libraries of OpenWrt for building and running.

 ## Good to Know

-The icwmp client is :
+The `icwmpd` client is :
 * Tested with several ACS such as **Axiros**, **AVSytem**, **GenieACS**, **OpenACS**, etc...
 * Supports all required **TR069 RPCs**.
 * Supports all DataModel of TR family such as **TR-181**, **TR-104**, **TR-143**, **TR-157**, etc...